dottjt/plastic/other/qa.md

 # Brief description.

 The story begins with a Chinese man's quest to get his book published.
 The actual story follows his suicidal descent into destitution, between falling out with his mother, losing his job, and dealing with a break up, which leads to an untimely drug overdose.
 As a counter-culture book however, what truly sets it apart is the writing style.
 Readers will fall in love with the style of the writing, well before the story.
 40% of the book was inspired by real events from my life, another 60% of the book is extreme hyperbole.

+It's told entirely through the first-hand thoughts of the character.

 # Why am I qualified to write this book?